 Seattle Port Commissioner Courtney Gregoire addressed the 40 years of cooperation between the NW Seaport Alliance and COSCO Shipping and presented an award to Nong Ding, the Chairman of COSCO Shipping North America.

-In his keynote speech former Ambassador to China Max Baucus spoke fondly of his time in Beijing.
-He explained on how he came to understand how to effectively engage with senior members of the Chinese government, including Xi Jinping.
+Former Ambassador to China Max Baucus spoke fondly of his time in Beijing in his keynote speech.
+He explained how he came to understand how to effectively engage with senior members of the Chinese government, including Xi Jinping.
 Ambassador Baucus closed with his observations about the differences between the political systems between the U.S. and China and presented his ideas on how the U.S. must address its internal issues to remain a strong international power.

 Following Senator Baucus, former Ambassador and Chinese Scholar Stapleton Roy provided his observations regarding Xi Jinping’s commitment to socialism and his view that China will eventually prevail in his struggle versus the U.S. The Ambassador closed by noting that the U.S. has no long-term strategy vis-à-vis China that puts the U.S. at a disadvantage.